-What is Offset Account?
+What Is An Offset Account?

 #1 – Reduction in Value

-Offset account in most cases goes on to reduce the balance of account it is related to.
-Let’s say we expect 3% of our total receivable of $100,000 has gone bad so we show $3,000 ($100,000*3%) as provision for doubtful debts which is actually a reduction from debtors value and here provision for doubtful debts is offset account for debtors.
-Also, in a sole proprietorship business when the owner withdraws the funds for personal use which is called drawings is an offset account for capital.
-If the initial contribution from the owner was $50,000 and withdrawal for the period is $5,000, it is interpreted that net capital balance is $45,000 ($50000 – $5000).
+Offset account limit, in most cases, goes on to reduce the balance of the account to which it is related.
+For example, let’s say we expect 3% of our total receivable of $100,000 has gone bad, so we show $3,000 ($100,000*3%) as provision for doubtful debtsProvision For Doubtful DebtsA bad debt provision refers to the reserve made by a company to set aside an amount computed as a specific percentage of overall doubtful or bad debts that has to be written off in the next year., which is a reduction from debtors value and here provision for doubtful debts is offset account for debtors.
+Also, in a sole proprietorship business, when the owner withdraws the funds for personal use, called drawings, it is an offset account for capital.
+So, for example, if the initial contribution from the owner was $50,000, and the withdrawal for the period is $5,000, it is interpreted that the net capital balance is $45,000 ($50000 – $5000).

 #2 – Types